UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/documents/ID5/README.md

 ## Testing

-Snap-shot tests are found [here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/ID5/src/__tests__/__snapshots__) and the unit testing suite is located [here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/master/src/__tests__).
-[This](TODO GENERATE THIS LINK AFTER TEST DESIGN DOCS ARE DONE) is a link to our current test design documentation, and [this](https://docs.google.com/spreadsheets/d/1ZnNRrXKV4FqdfMf8I6ga-5IDUYAZFbtIXiw5_pEGHTY/edit#gid=0) is a link to our current test matrix.
+Snap-shot tests are found [here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/ID5/src/__tests__/__snapshots__) and the unit testing suite is located [here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/ID5/src/__tests__).
+[This](TODO GENERATE THIS LINK AFTER TEST DESIGN DOCS ARE DONE) is a link to our current test design documentation which outlines both manual and automated tests.
+[This](https://docs.google.com/spreadsheets/d/1ZnNRrXKV4FqdfMf8I6ga-5IDUYAZFbtIXiw5_pEGHTY/edit#gid=0) is a link to our current test matrix.
+[Here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/ID5/scripts) is a link to our Selenium driven smoke tests.

 This deliverable also saw the production of a massive amount of assertions.
-[Here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/blob/master/src/components/ParserComponent.tsx) is a link to some source code where almost all pre-conditions were turned into assertions.
+[Here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/blob/ID5/src/components/ParserComponent.tsx) is a link to some source code where almost all pre-conditions were turned into assertions.

 ## Issue Tracking